-So why do motorcycles stall?
-Motorcycle engines stall because the frictional load of the stationary back tire overcomes the output force of the engine, and the engine quits running.
+Why do motorcycles stall?
+Motorcycle engines stall because the frictional load of the stationary back tire overcomes the output force of the engine which makes the engine stop.
 In other words, the engine isn’t getting enough gas to push the motorcycle forward.
 This can be prevented by pulling the clutch handle, allowing the engine to spin independent of the rear wheel.

 If your motorcycle has a tachometer then it’s easy to tell when your motorcycle is about to stall.
 And for those who have been riding motorcycles for a long time, you don’t really need the tachometer all that much because you can tell if you’re about to stall just by the sound.

-As stated above, most motorcycles idle in neutral between 750-1500 rpm’s.
-Once your rpm’s drop below 750 your engine will start to sputter, this is because your crankshaft is spinning, trying to push the pistons up and down but there is too much friction.
+Once your rpm’s drop below 750, your engine will start to sputter; this is because your crankshaft is spinning, trying to push the pistons up and down but there is too much friction.
 Watch your tachometer and try to keep the engine revved above 750 rpm’s.

 Why The Clutch Matters When It Comes To Stalling